Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_parameter_settings.md

 The following two parameters are mandatory:

 - TYPE= {FILE &#124; TCP}
     - Mandatory instruction used to declare the communication type.
 - NAME= MediaName
     - Mandatory instruction used to declare the name of the communication medium.
 Depending on the type, it is the name of the communication file for synchronous communication, the complete name of the TCP/IP communication channel (protocol://host:port).

 For a TCP/IP communication type (TYPE = TCP), the protocol field indicates the protocol implemented on the TCP/IP layer.
 For more information see the PROTOCOL parameter of the command CFTCOM.
 The protocol must correspond to the one declared on the monitor.
-The host field indicates the name of the host or the IP address of the machine where the {{< TransferCFT/axwayvariablesComponentShortName  >}} you want to reach is executing (local host only for machine-internal communication).
+The host field indicates the name of the host or the IP address of the machine where the {{< TransferCFT/axwayvariablesComponentShortName  >}} you want to reach is executing (local host only for machine- internal communication).
 The port field indicates the listening port of the {{< TransferCFT/axwayvariablesComponentShortName  >}} to contact.

 Example of API configuration file: